Anesthesia Errors and Birth Injuries

 Birth injury attorneys helping children harmed by anesthesia errors

-If your child has been diagnosed with hypoxic-ischemic encephalopathy, cerebral palsy, or another birth injury from anesthesia or analgesia misuse, we encourage you to reach out to the Reiter & Walsh, P.C. birth injury attorneys as soon as possible.
+If your child has been diagnosed with hypoxic-ischemic encephalopathy, cerebral palsy, or another birth injury from anesthesia or analgesia misuse, we encourage you to reach out to the ABC Law Centers birth injury attorneys as soon as possible.
 During your free case review, our team will determine the cause of your child’s injuries and, should you have a case, help you obtain the compensation your family needs.

-The Reiter & Walsh, P.C. team is based in Michigan, but we handle cases all over the United States.
-Should you live outside of Michigan, our attorneys will travel to your hometown as necessary.
+The ABC Law Centers team is based in Michigan, but we handle cases nationwide.
+Should you live outside of Michigan, our attorneys will travel to your hometown as necessary and/or work with trusted local co-counsel.
 We’re also equipped to handle FTCA cases involving military medical malpractice and federally-funded clinics.

 Featured Videos